 The case study method

 To help achieve our objective of assessing the impact of social media in shaping political debate during the UK election campaign, we concentrated our primary research upon two constituencies in Hampshire.
 Clearly, it would be beyond the scope of one paper to conduct a detailed analysis of social media across the whole country, so we decided to focus upon the activities of candidates who could be described as ‘ahead of the curve’ or ‘thought leaders’ in this field.
 To do this, we undertook a case study of how the Liberal Democrats used social media to support their general election campaigns in Winchester and Romsey/Southampton North.
-Within this case study, quantitative and qualitative empirical work was carried out in an attempt to explore and explain the use of social media in political marketing (Gummesson 2005).

 Thus, this study also draws on a mixed methods research design, where quantitative analysis is used to scope the landscape, and qualitative research is used to understand and explain (Tashakkori and Teddlie 2003; Creswell and Plano Clark 2007; Johnson, Onwuegbuzie, & Turner, 2007).The choice of case study drew on a purposive sampling technique (Tashakkori and Teddlie, 2003), where we sought out those candidates who would have the greatest potential to provide ‘best practice’ examples from their own experience of the use of social media for political marketing purposes, and also to comment from an informed standpoint on the ‘bigger picture’ issue of its comparative effectiveness in the UK and USA.
-There was certainly an element of convenience to the choice of interview candidates in terms of both their geographic location, willingness to provide access to secondary data, and to be interviewed on the record for this paper, but they were also amongst the most active and enthusiastic early adopters of social media amongst candidates from all the main parties (as catalogued by www.tweetminster.com).
+There was certainly an element of convenience to the choice of interview candidates in terms of both their geographic location, willingness to provide access to data, and to be interviewed on the record for this paper, but they were also amongst the most active and enthusiastic early adopters of social media amongst candidates from all the main parties (as catalogued by www.tweetminster.com).

 Quantitative methods